 Contrariwise, I want not to use new syntax only to change the language, I prefer to keep what programmers are used with if this works well.
-For example, I have exhumed the "nil" keyword from the very old (40 years old!)
-Lisp language, because "nil" is just what I need, and I want not to invent new things only to be different.
+For example, I have exhumed the nil keyword from the very old (40 years old!)
+Lisp language, because nil is just what I need, and I want not to use new words just to be different.

 Number and text

 Previous languages use for variables such types as float, string, char, short, etc...
 This matches memory fields and comes from the epoch of computer having 48 k bytes memories.
 Scriptol uses simply number and text, and also real or integer to distinguish numbers.

 Declaring a variable in scriptol is as easy as in C:

 In human language: "An integer named i".
 Some new programming language want be sophisticated by writing: